 Loyalty is usually seen as a virtue, albeit a problematic one.
-It is constituted centrally by perseverance in an association to which a person has become intrinsically committed.
-Its paradigmatic expression is found in friendship, to which loyalty is integral, but many other relationships and associations seek to encourage it as an aspect of affiliation or membership: families expect it, organizations often demand it, and countries do what they can to foster it.
+It is constituted centrally by perseverance in an association to which a person has become intrinsically committed as a matter of his or her identity.
+Its paradigmatic expression is found in close friendship, to which loyalty is integral, but many other relationships and associations seek to encourage it as an aspect of affiliation or membership: families expect it, organizations often demand it, and countries do what they can to foster it.
 May one also have loyalty to principles or other abstractions?
+Derivatively.
 Two key issues in the discussion of loyalty concern its status as a virtue and, if that status is granted, the limits to which loyalty ought to be subject.

 - 1. Introduction

 - 3. The structure of loyalty

 - 6. Limiting loyalty